-After years of playing chess, I realized that we can learn to treat life itself as a giant chess board.
+After years of playing chess, I realised that we can learn to treat life itself as a giant chess board.
 We’re the ones in control of this game.
 We move the pieces.
 We can attack when we want.
 We can sacrifice what we want.
-We can strategize, and set long-term goals.
-In the end, there is a dream to be realized, hurdles to be overcome, and sacrifices that need to be made along the way.
+We can strategist, and set long-term goals.
+In the end, there is a dream to be realised, hurdles to be overcome, and sacrifices that need to be made along the way.

 You have two choices in this game: take strategic action to achieve your goal, or sit around and wait for your timer to run out.

 I made my decision a long time ago, and I don’t intend to turn back.
 I love the process as much as I love the final checkmate, so I’ll just keep playing this game till the very end